microsoftgraph/aspnetcore-webhooks-sample/README.md

 ## Configure and run the sample

+> Note: To avoid errors while installing packages from dependencies, make sure the local path where you placed the solution is not too long/deep.
+Moving the solution closer to the root drive resolves this issue.

 1. Expose a public HTTPS notification endpoint.
 It can run on a service such as Microsoft Azure, or you can create a proxy web server by [using ngrok](#ngrok) or a similar tool.

 1. Open the **GraphWebhooks-Core.sln** sample file in Visual Studio.